 No Fee for First Year

-You also are eligible to waive the first year of the annual fee for the credit card (more on that below).
-This is another $120 value.
+You are eligible to waive the first year of the annual fee for the credit card (more on that below).
+This is a $120 value.

 Keep in mind that individuals who are currently or were previously primary or secondary cardholders of a Scotiabank retail credit card in the past 2 years, including those that switch from an existing Scotiabank retail credit card, as well as employees of Scotiabank, are not eligible for the offers